-There's nothing quite like a southern praline but this sauce comes close.
+There's nothing quite like a southern praline, but this sauce comes close.
 Pecan praline sauce is pure indulgence that's easy to make and great served over ice cream and many other treats.
 Let's get into the delicious details!

 And if you enjoy this recipe, try my easy sweet cherry jam or praline cream cheese frosting, too.